xMAnton/ADPassword/README.md

 You can get any ldaps ssl certificate by using OpenSSL: openssl s_client -connect servername:port, copy paste the cert from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE----- and put it in a file on your server.
 Then import using above commands.

+Please note some users reported that on recent Zimbra versions you must use a DNS domain name to connect to the AD server, using IP addresses no longer works and is not secure SSL/TLS.

 ## Installation via the cli

 Review your LDAP configuration in the commands below and then copy-paste them: